EnterpriseDB/terraform-provider-biganimal/README.md

 It's necessary to get API token for running acceptance test successfully

-To run the test, you must fill in the appropriate environment variables in the [.env](.env.example) file.
+To run the test, you must create a copy of [.env.example](.env.example) with name `.env` and fill it with the appropriate environment variables.
 Please refer to .env for the specific values.